AmeeQAQ/RRW/README.md

 All of them will, hopefully, be addressed in the near future.

 Some planned upgrades are:
-- [ ] Online/offline game database to map game name to process name (would be used by games.json).
+- [ ] Online/offline game database to map game name to process name (would be used by rrw-jsongen.sh).